gobackhuoxing/CSYE6220/README.md

 2. Prime user: can use appointment and google map function
 3. Admin: can confirm appointment and manage use

-### Overall design
+### Overall design:
 1.This project was design for three kinds of users: user, prime, and admin
 I have a controller-service-Dao chain to handle the role for each user
 2.Two main functions to access to database:
-1. Allow user to create and check comment
+(1) Allow user to create and check comment
-2. Allow user to create edit, and check appointment
+(2) Allow user to create edit, and check appointment
 3.Two controller-service-Dao chains to handle the function
-1.Webcontent/Resource to hold all of the third part resource like JS file and CSS
+(1)Webcontent/Resource to hold all of the third part resource like JS file and CSS
-2.Each function was separate from other function.
+(2)Each function was separate from other function.
 So error in one function can not impact other.
 Beside, this design is re-useable.
 I can put one function into another project without too much change

 ### Technology:
 1. Spring MVC
 2. Hibernate
 3. Spring security
 4. Maven
 5. JQuery

 ### Structure:
 #### Front-end structure:
 1.Home page
 2.Login page - New account page
 3.Comment page - Check comment page